spiderspace/mutable/README.md

 # svelte-mutable-store

-> using mutable values in Svelte stores with the immutable compiler flag
+> using mutable values in Svelte stores with the immutable compiler option

 > **work in progress**: experimental